Nick Maton Player Props: Tigers vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.80 team ERA that ranks seventh across all MLB pitching staffs.
+- The Braves' 3.80 team ERA ranks sixth across all MLB pitching staffs.

-- Braves pitchers combine to allow 66 home runs (one per game), the eighth-fewest in the league.
+- Braves pitchers combine to give up 66 home runs (one per game), the fifth-fewest in baseball.

-- In his most recent appearance on Thursday, the right-hander went four innings against the New York Mets, giving up eight earned runs while surrendering eight hits.
+- The right-hander's last appearance was on Thursday against the New York Mets, when he tossed four innings, surrendering eight earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.